LeBlanc Build Guide by baekstra

 At this point, the first 58 MR of your opponents will effectively be reduced to zero, and who doesn’t like true damage?

-Bear in mind that if you started your build with Abyssal Scepter, you will only benefit fully from Void Staff against 78 MR+ targets.
+Bear in mind that if you started your build with Abyssal Mask, you will only benefit fully from Void Staff against 78 MR+ targets.
 This should not be a problem, however, since most of the cases where you build Abyssal Scepter will be in response to the enemy laner also building it, guaranteeing they will have 80-something MR.

 By now, your greatest goal is to maximise your Magic Penetration to boost your damage significantly, since Penetration is even more effective the closer the enemy MR gets to 0.
 Haunting guise is a super cheap and cost efficient item for this that also grants you some more survivability.
 This in conjunction with the rest of your setup will make the first 82 enemy MR give 0 effective protection against your spells, and being able to keep dealing true damage at this late stage of the game is a huge deal.